ppqSense/QubeDocs/docs/QubeCL_Current_Manual/QubeCL_Manual_v5.md

 ### 4.4 Connectors and LED indicators functions

 A schematic view of the front panel of the QubeCL can be seen in [](#front_panel).
-The image represents a QubeCL15TL, being a QubeCL equipped with a 1.5 A current generator, Tem- perature Controller module and Phase-Locked Loop module.
+The image represents a QubeCL15TL, being a QubeCL equipped with a 1.5 A current generator, Temperature Controller module and Phase-Locked Loop module.
 Below, a list of the connectors and LEDs present on the front panel can be found, along with their description:

 **Connectors:**